desert

 This rock is called Atlatl Rock and it is a sacred place for some Native American tribes.

-Picnic tables and restrooms don't let you loose a connection with our civilization at this unusual place that sometimes looks like the Red Planet - Mars.
+Picnic tables and restrooms don't let you lose a connection with our civilization at this unusual place that sometimes looks like the Red Planet - Mars.

 Red soil creates a sharp contrast with the surrounding grey mountains.